 Today, Chicago still boasts a robust magic scene with magicians and acts to amaze even the biggest fan and cynic alike.
 You'll find here our list of favorite things to do in when wanting Chicago magic in your evening.

 PAST Chicago Magic Shows

 Why see just one magic act when you can see five different acts all in one night!
-The Illusionists feature The Daredevil, The Deductionist, The Inventor, The Manipulator and The Trickster.
+The Illusionists feature The Daredevil, The Deductionist, The Inventor, The Manipulator, and The Trickster.
 Each performer has their own flavor and style, keeping the evening fresh and fun.
 The show is full of drama and technical thrills, as well as some heart-stopping moments.
-Check out this international running show as it makes a stop in Chicago for 5 days only.